tencentyun/intlcloud-documents/product_new/通信产品中心/即时通信 IM/常见问题/SDK相关问题_intl_en.md

 ### Why do I encounter error 6012 or the "TLSSDK exchange ticket fail" message upon login?

 - The initialization API and the login API must be called separately and cannot be called continuously (because asynchronous operations exist in the initialization method).
 - If you are using IM Trial Edition, you must upgrade to IM Pro Edition for intended login.
-You can purchase an upgrade package on the [IM purchase page](https://buy.cloud.tencent.com/avc).
+You can configure your SDKAppID on your console.
 For more information on pricing, see [Pricing](https://intl.cloud.tencent.com/document/product/1047/34350).

 ### Why do I encounter error 6013 stating that the SDK has not been initialized?